 Options are financial derivatives, meaning an option contract’s value is derived from the value of an underlying asset.

 There are two main types of options: call and put options.
-A call option gives the holder the right — but not always the obligation — to buy an underlying asset.
-A put option gives the holder the right — but not always the obligation — to sell an underlying asset.
+A call option gives the holder (or buyer) the right to buy an underlying asset, and a put option gives the holder the right to sell it.
 In general, if you think the underlying asset price will go up, you would buy a call option.
 But if you believe the underlying asset price will go down, you would buy a put option.

 Weekly Options

-Most options contracts expire monthly, on the 3rd Friday of each month.
+Most options contracts expire on the third Friday of each month.
 However, many underlying securities also have options that expire weekly.
 These options are referred to as weekly options.
 Weekly options often have lower liquidity and higher volatility, since there is less time to smooth out the ups and downs of stock movement.
+This short timeframe makes weekly options more speculative since small price movements can have an outsized impact on your premium.

 Is Options Trading Gambling?

 There are many risks in playing the market, so investors should be cautious with their investments and have a risk mitigation plan in place before making any type of stock or option trade.
-While trading options is not generally considered gambling in and of itself, there are some risks associated with trading options like there are with gambling.
+Although options trading is a legitimate investment activity, it involves significant risks that, without a solid strategy, can resemble gambling behavior.

 Are Weekly Options Gambling?